bitnami/containers/bitnami/cilium/README.md

-# Bitnami package for Cilium
+# Bitnami Secure Image for Cilium

 ## What is Cilium?